element-hq/element-web/README.md

 To run as a desktop app:

-1. Follow the instructions in 'Building From Source' above
+1. Follow the instructions in 'Building From Source' above, but run `npm run build` instead of `npm run dist` (since we don't need the tarball).
 2. Install electron and run it:

    ```